leipzig/blast-wrapper/README.md

 blast-wrapper
 =============
-a node.js wrapper for old BLAST executables (not BLAST+) so they can be offloaded to another server
+a node.js web-service wrapper for old BLAST executables (not BLAST+), specifically bl2seq.

 In theory this should be faster than a CGI wrapper.

 I use this for aligning stuff to the mitochondrial genome using bl2seq but it could be modified to use blastall with a few tweaks.

+A mitochondrial BLAST index and a sample config file are provided.

 Usage: